bitspittle/bitspittle.dev/site/src/jsMain/resources/markdown/blog/2022/KoverBadge.md

           maxColorRange: 100
 ```

+Review the lines annotated above with `!!
+CONFIRM THIS !!` and `!!
+CHANGE THIS !!`.

 In my project, the main branch is called `main`, but make sure that this is true for your project as well.
 Legacy
 projects may use `master`, for example.